If you are a Non-EU citizen, your driving license is likely to expire after 6 months from your registration!

 - Certified translation of current foreign driving license plus photocopy (Non-EU/EEA driving licenses only)

-- Confirmation from the Office for Foreigners (Landeseinwohneramt) of the duration of residency in Germany (Aufenthaltserlaubnis)
+- Confirmation from the Foreigners Office (Landeseinwohneramt) of the duration of residency in Germany (Aufenthaltserlaubnis)

 - Results of an eyesight test (can be obtained at any optician)

-- Theoretical test (can be conducted in English language, depending on issuing state)
+- Theoretical test (can be conducted in English (and other) language, depending on issuing state)

-- Practical driving test results (to be applied for via a driving school, depending on issuing state)
+- Practical driving test results (must be conducted in German, to be applied for via a driving school, depending on issuing state)

-Once the German driving license has been issued, the foreign driving license will usually be retained and returned to the respective driving authority in the country of issuance.
+Once the German driving license has been issued, the foreign driving license will usually be retained and destroyed, unless you order archiving against a small fee.

 Translating your driving license